 Meanwhile, soul cores are items dropped by defeated foes, and once you’ve taken them to a shrine they can be equipped to allow you to execute a signature move from that creature.
-Like burst counters these attacks can extract a heavy toll on enemies, but if you miss you’ll leave yourself vulnerable.
+Like burst counters, these attacks can extract a heavy toll on enemies, but if you miss you’ll leave yourself vulnerable.
 Both moves drain your anima (magic) meter, which prevents any sort of spamming.

 It all works well, and soon you’ll be switching between stances, learning new weapon-specific moves and deftly mixing in your soul core and burst counters.
 The lock-on function is crisp and easy to switch between enemies on the fly.
 Ranged attacks are a little dicier as the aiming feels a bit too touchy, especially if you’re under pressure.

-Seeing the options for creating a custom protagonist at the beginning is impressive, and the cutscenes are first rate, but once you jump into the actual game the graphics don’t wow.
-Enemy design, particularly the larger bosses, feels inspired, and animation is smooth, but Nioh 2‘s menu-selected levels feature few additional pathways to explore within areas; it’s not enough to keep things from feeling mostly contained and linear.
+Seeing the options for creating a custom protagonist at the beginning is impressive, and the cut scenes are first rate, but once you jump into the actual game the graphics don’t wow.
+Enemy design — particularly the larger bosses — feels inspired, and animation is smooth, but Nioh 2‘s menu-selected levels feature few additional pathways to explore within areas; it’s not enough to keep things from feeling mostly contained and linear.

 By casting a silent character in the lead role, Nioh 2 needed the supporting cast to deliver to maximize the story elements.
 Sadly, it comes up short with Tokichiro being pretty much the only one to generate much personality.
-The English dub is brutal, so if you can possibly stand subtitles that’s the way to go.
+The English dub is brutal, so if you can possibly stand subtitles, that’s the way to go.

-Anyone with experience playing the Dark Souls style games will recognize a lot of familiar beats: you collect souls (called amrita here) from defeated foes and can only level up by praying at shrines.
+Anyone with experience playing the Dark Souls-style games will recognize a lot of familiar beats: you collect souls (called amrita here) from defeated foes and can only level up by praying at shrines.
 If you’re killed before that you’ll drop all the amrita you’re holding, and if you die before reaching and touching your grave site it’s gone for good.
 Praying also resets basic enemies, though the more dangerous Yokai bosses stay dead.

 Loot management is also a cumbersome experience as enemies are constantly dropping new weapons, armour pieces and various consumables for you to sift through.
-One on hand, it’s cool that your created character dons everything he finds, allowing for a clear transformation into a bad ass.
+On one hand, it’s cool that your created character dons everything he finds, allowing for a clear transformation into a bad ass.
 On the other, there are so many weapon types that the sheer amount of loot can become overwhelming and undercuts the fun (Diablo III it is not).